Pennsylvania Route 183: Berks County

 PA 183 begins at US 422 Bus. in the downtown area of the city of Reading in Berks County.
 The northbound direction begins at the intersection of North 3rd Street and Washington Street and heads west concurrent with westbound US 422 Bus. on one-way Washington Street, carrying three lanes of traffic.
 Southbound PA 183 ends at the intersection of 2nd Street and Penn Street, following US 422 Bus. westbound south on North 2nd Street, a one-way street with four lanes of traffic.
 Past the concurrency with US 422 Bus., PA 183 heads west on the two-lane undivided Washington Street, passing to the north of Reading Area Community College.
 The route passes through commercial areas before turning north onto Front Street and entering residential areas.
 At the intersection with Walnut Street, PA 183 splits into a one-way pair that carries two lanes in each direction, with the northbound direction remaining along Front Street and the southbound direction following Schuylkill Avenue.
 Front Street heads north while Schuylkill Avenue angles northwest, with the one-way pair continuing through areas of homes and passing over Norfolk Southern's Harrisburg Line #2.
 Schuylkill Avenue becomes a two-way, two-lane road at the Green Street intersection.
 Northbound PA 183 turns west on two-way, two-lane Windsor Street to rejoin southbound PA 183 on four-lane undivided Schuylkill Avenue.
 Along this one-way pair, northbound PA 183 is city-maintained.
 The highway heads northwest, passing over Norfolk Southern's Spruce Street Industrial Track and the Schuylkill River on a bridge that also carries the Schuylkill River Trail.

 The roadway passes commercial establishments before coming to a bridge over Norfolk Southern's Reading Line, at which point it enters residential areas.
 PA 183 comes to an interchange with the PA 12 freeway (Warren Street Bypass), with local streets providing access to PA 12 at right-in/right-out ramps.
 Here, the roadway narrows to two lanes.
 A short distance later, the route enters Bern Township and becomes Bernville Road, passing through a golf course before heading past a mix of homes and businesses in Greenfield Manor.
-The road passes to the south of Reading Regional Airport, gaining a center left-turn lane before heading past industrial parks and to the northwest of Penn State Health St. Joseph hospital.
+The road passes to the south of Reading Regional Airport, intersecting Wellness Way at a roundabout.
+The route gains a center left-turn lane before heading past industrial parks and to the northwest of Penn State Health St. Joseph hospital.
 PA 183 widens into a four-lane divided highway as it comes to an interchange with the US 222 freeway.